About

 Why this major project?

-Now that I no longer minister in the Christian church and focus on my Radha-Krishna devotional practices, I find that most Radha-Krishna devotees are fundamentalist literalists who think they have the ultimate answers to Truth and that their answers are superior to anyone else’s.
+Now that I no longer minister in the Christian church and focus on Radha-Krishna devotional practices, I find that most Radha-Krishna devotees are exclusivists who think they have the ultimate answers to Truth and that their answers are superior to anyone else’s.
 When I interned at Calvary Presbyterian Church in Berkeley, California, Pastor Larry Peterson said, “Remember, your truth is truth with a small ‘t’ just like everyone else’s.”

 – Steve Bohlert